frantzalexander/Seoul-Air-Analysis/README.md

 # Seoul Air Pollution Analysis

 ## Project Overview
-Time Series Analysis of the Air Pollution in Seoul South Korea
+This case study is a time series analysis of the air pollution in Seoul, South Korea.

 ## Objectives